 It was the early 1990’s, a magazine cover with The Great Sphinx was resting on a table.
 The photograph carried me away into the mystery of ancient Egypt.
 Closing my eyes, I could see humans gazing at the sunset while planning the location for this ancient tomb site.
-People that possessed secret codes that unlocked super powerful human knowledge and potential.
+People that possessed secret codes that unlock super powerful human knowledge and potential.

 A dream was born.
 It would be my destiny to visit Egypt one day.